 Why is this congregation different from all other congregations?

 Congregation Etz Chaim provides a welcoming community where members worship and educate their children about Jewish culture.
-A Reform Synagogue is a member of the Union for Reform Judaism (URJ).
+Our reform synagogue is a member of the Union for Reform Judaism (URJ).
 Founded in 1984, Congregation Etz Chaim welcomes all.
 Our mission is to provide well-rounded and diverse programs of services and activities which touch on every aspect of Jewish life and are meaningful and accessible to all.
 Our membership includes residents from throughout the Greater Rochester area.
-The Congregation has a diverse membership which includes those who have grown up practicing Orthodox, Conservative, or Reform families, cultural Jews, and Interfaith families choosing to raise their children in the Jewish Faith.
+The Congregation has a diverse membership which includes those who have grown up practicing Orthodox, Conservative, or Reform, as well as cultural Jews and Interfaith families choosing to raise their children in the Jewish Faith.
 Congregation Etz Chaim is affiliated with the Jewish Federations and the Perinton Lay Clergy Council.

 Congregation Etz Chaim’s religious services are led by Rabbi David Abrahams.
 Friday evening Shabbat services are held at 7:30 pm on the first and third Fridays of the months, September through June.
 Informal Shabbat services and cookouts are held throughout the summer months.
 B’nai Mitzvah services are held on Saturday mornings.
 Our calendar includes a full schedule of High Holiday and Festival services.
 All services are held at Mt.
 Rise UCC Church, 2 Mt.
 Rise, in Perinton (off Rt.31 east of Kreag Rd.)
 Additionally, the Temple holds informal Shabbat dinners and a congregational Seder on the second night of Passover.
 All of our religious services and events are open to the public, and guests are always welcome.